 You or your family may feel there is a need for protective services (i.e., guardianship, conservatorship, child or adult protective services).
 If you have a complaint you wish to file, the medical center will provide you with a list of those names, addresses, and phone numbers and will assist you in any way they can.

 You have the right to reasonable safety as far as Medical Center practices and environment are concerned.

 Sometimes patients, families and staff have difficult choices and ethical questions they need to talk about (e.g., questions on end-of-life care) or issues related to your rights and responsibilities (e.g., safety, pain management, confidentiality).
 Members of the Ethics Committee are available to address difficult ethical issues.
 To access the Ethics Committee, call Ext.
 5118 or ask your healthcare provider to contact a supervisor or manager.

-It is the responsibility of the patient to discuss relief options with doctors and nurses, help the doctors and nurses assess pain, and tell the doctors and nurses if the pain is not relieved.
+You have the responsibility to discuss relief options with doctors and nurses, help the doctors and nurses assess pain, and tell the doctors and nurses if your pain is not relieved.